wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

 # Recommendations for a safe node update process

-This document describes recommendations and associated risks for a safe update of Wallarm filtering node up to 3.0.
+This document describes recommendations and associated risks for a safe update of Wallarm filtering node up to 3.2.

-!!! warning "Breaking changes and skipping partner node update"
+!!! warning "Breaking changes and updating Wallarm nodes of different types"
-    * The Wallarm node 3.0 is **totally incompatible with previous Wallarm node versions**.
-Before updating the modules up to 3.0, please carefully review the list of [Wallarm node 3.0 changes](what-is-new.md) and consider a possible configuration change.
+    * The Wallarm node 3.2 is **totally incompatible with Wallarm node of version 2.18 and lower**.
+Before updating the modules up to 3.2, please carefully review the list of [Wallarm node 3.2 changes](what-is-new.md) and consider a possible configuration change.
-    * We do NOT recommend updating [partner node](../partner-waf-node/overview.md) up to version 3.0, since most changes will be fully supported only in partner node [3.2](versioning-policy.md#version-list).
+    * We recommend to update both the regular (client) and [partner](../partner-waf-node/overview.md) nodes of version 3.0 or lower up to version 3.2.
+This release enables IP greylists and other new features and stabilizes Wallarm node operation.

 ## Common recommendations